Research & Best Practices

 img

-What is a smart factory?
-The term is becoming more and more common, usually in conjunction with Industry 4.0, but it isn’t always exactly clear to what it is referring to.
-In this piece, we’ll explain what the smart factory is and share steps on how to start on the path to one — taking advantage of the benefits that smart factory technology can offer.
+The term “smart factory” is becoming more and more common, usually in conjunction with Industry 4.0, but it isn’t always exactly clear to what it is referring.
+In this piece, we’ll explain what the smart factory is and share steps on how to start on the path to one — so you can take advantage of the benefits that smart factory technology can offer.

 Smart factory technology can yield numerous benefits, and they start as soon as you begin implementation.
 These benefits include: